Sesame Street: 25 Wonderful Years

 Sesame Street: 25 Wonderful Years is the home video version of Sesame Street Jam: A Musical Celebration, a special aired on PBS during their pledge drive on March 6, 1994, that commemorates Sesame Street’s 25th anniversary in 1994.
-This program was originally released on October 29, 1993, under the title Sesame Street's 25th Birthday: A Musical Celebration!.
+This program was originally released on October 29, 1993, under the title Sesame Street's 25th Birthday: A Musical Celebration!
 25 Wonderful Years focused on celebrity segments, many coming from segments filmed for the show's upcoming 25th season, of artists such as En Vogue and Ladysmith Black Mambazo.

 Plot

 While noticing the many talents that people have throughout Central Park, Telly, Prairie Dawn, and Big Bird get the idea to put on a big show.
 They audition dancers and "la-la"-ers (singers).
 However, when the Amazing Mumford attempts to audition, he makes everyone sound like different animals.
 In between, classic Sesame Street songs are shown, such as "Count It Higher", "I Love Trash", "Rubber Duckie", "C is for Cookie", "Adventure", and "I Don't Want to Live on the Moon".
 All hope begins to be lost for the show as the auditions fail, as Big Bird sings "Sing" all by himself.
-Then, Ladysmith Black Mambazo comes in by singing the "la la la la" part.
+Then, Ladysmith Black Mambazo comes in singing the "la la la la" part.
 Soon enough, everyone starts singing with him, making the show successful after all.